Regan-Koopmans/Notes/Recursion.md

 Recursion does have its trade-offs.
 Common issues attached to recursion are:

 1. Redundant/unintelligent function calls.
-2. Too many stack frames = stack-overflow.
+2. Too many stack frames &rarr; stack-overflow.

 ---